 - While dough is resting making filling.
-Into a small bowl add: mascarpone, 1 egg, 2 tablespoons sugar, vanilla and mint.
+Into a small bowl add: mascarpone, ricotta, remaining egg, 2 tablespoons sugar and vanilla.
 Mix until well incorporated.
-Transfer to refrigerator until ready to use.
+Transfer to refrigerator to set up until firm.

 - Once dough is chilled, divide into 4 pieces.
 Using a pasta machine, one at a time, roll out each piece from the widest to the thinnest setting.
 Keep remaining pieces covered and in refrigerator until ready to use.

-- To cook the ravioli, bring water and 2 tablespoons of sugar to a boil in a large pot.
+- To cook the ravioli, bring water and 2 tablespoons of sugar to a low simmer (when bubbles are only around the edges of pot).
 Add ravioli (do not crowd pot, do this in batches).
-When pasta floats to the top leave it for an additional 2 minutes or until al dente.
+When pasta floats to the top leave it for an additional minute or until al dente.

 - Remove ravioli with a slotted spoon.